triopter/django-doorkeeper/README.md

 Doorkeeper **IS NOT SECURE** and should not be used for security purposes.
 Its intent is to protect a site from casual lookie-loos and stray bots.
 Under some circumstances you might do this with .htaccess and HTTP Basic Auth if your site is fronted with Nginx / Apache / etc. When it's not, this is a simple substitute.

-Individual users can be exempted from the password prompt.
+Individual views can be exempted from the password prompt.
 See [configuration documentation](./docs/configuration.md) for more information.

 ## Installation